queer/peckish/README.md

   that all dependencies are included in the package.
 - peckish is primarily tested for my use-cases.
 Please please please please report bugs!
+- **Packages produced with peckish almost certainly are not of sufficient quality to be accepted into a distro's official repositories**.
+PLEASE don't waste the time of distro maintainers by submitting a bunch of peckish-generated packages.

 ## usage